↑ Lime render

 Further reading

-● Stafford Holmes & Michael Wingate.
-Building With Lime.
-Practical Action Publishing.
-2019.
+● Building with Lime by Stafford Holmes & Michael Wingate, 2019.

-● Cedar Rose Guelberth & Dan Chiras.
-The Natural Plaster Book.
-New Society Publishers, 2003.
+● The Natural Plaster Book by Cedar Rose Guelberth & Dan Chiras, 2003.

-● Adam Weismann & Katy Bryce.
-Using Natural Finishes.
-Green Books.
-2008.
+● Using Natural Finishes by Adam Weismann & Katy Bryce, 2008.